Knowledgeable Medical Malpractice Lawyers Are on Your Side

-If you require assistance with medical malpractice in Baltimore, Washington D.C., Silver Spring, Frederick, Gaithersburg, Rockville, Bowie, or throughout Maryland, contact Schochor, Federico and Staton, P.A. today.
+If you require assistance from our malpractice lawyers in Baltimore city, Washington D.C., Silver Spring, Frederick, Gaithersburg, Rockville, Bowie, or throughout Maryland, contact Schochor, Federico and Staton, P.A. today.
 Our seasoned lawyers handle tough cases with expert skill and a passion for getting serious results.

 Types of medical malpractice cases our attorneys take on in Maryland, Washington D.C. and Baltimore

 At the law firm of Schochor, Federico and Staton, our experienced medical malpractice lawyers have dealt with claims involving:

 - Birth injuries—when an accident during labor and delivery causes a birth injury, such as cerebral palsy, brain damage, or Erb’s palsy.